Obsessive-Compulsive Disorder (OCD)

 • Distress or interference: Daily functioning is affected by obsessive thoughts and/or compulsive behaviors.

-• Avoidance behaviors: Steering clear of people, places, or activities that may trigger symptoms.
+• Avoidance behaviors: Steering clear of people, places or activities that may trigger symptoms.

-Our diagnosis process
+The diagnosis process

 • Clinical evaluation

-An in-depth discussion of symptoms, triggers, and how they affect your daily life
+An in-depth discussion of symptoms, triggers and how they affect your daily life

 • Behavioral observation